Written By:

 Warning

 Many older Windows computers will not support Bluetooth.
-Always check if your computer is Bluetooth enabled before purchasing a wireless audio device.
+Always check if your computer is Bluetooth enabled before purchasing a Bluetooth audio device.
+You can purchase a USB Bluetooth adapter if your PC doesn’t have the connectivity built-in.

 STAT: Bluetooth speakers typically have a single-charge battery life of 10-20 hours. (source)